-Here at Gay Parents To Be and Reproductive Medicine Associates of Connecticut, we have years of experience guiding future dads along their surrogacy journeys.
-And we know that the pathway to parenthood can be overwhelming, whether you’re at the start of your journey or a few steps into the family building process.
+Here at Gay Parents To Be and our partner clinic Illume Fertility, we have nearly 20 years of experience guiding future dads through surrogacy journeys.
+We also know that the pathway to parenthood can be overwhelming, whether you’re at the start of your journey or a few steps into the family-building process.

 Before we get too ahead of ourselves, let’s recap the basics of the surrogacy process:

 Where do you look for an egg donor?

-Psst, we have one here at RMA of Connecticut.
+Psst, we have one at our partner clinic, Illume Fertility!

-This is a program linked to your chosen clinic - this option is often both expeditious and cost-effective, as the donors may have already completed the necessary screening required by your clinic.
+This is a program linked to your chosen clinic, and the option that is often the most expeditious and cost-effective, as the donors may have already completed the necessary screening required by your clinic.

-A known donor can be a family member or friend, and typically is someone already in the intended parent’s lives before they start their family building journey.
-While many dads think that this could be an easy and cost-effective way to build their family, there are many legal, screening, and mental health considerations to take into account.
+A known donor can be a family member or friend, and is typically someone already in the intended parents' lives before they start their family-building journey.
+While many dads think that this must be an easy and cost-effective way to build their family, there are many legal, screening, and mental health considerations to consider before going this route.

-There are many places to go to find this person, so HOW do you narrow down your search?
+With so many places to look to find this important person, HOW should you narrow down your search?

 How do you choose your ideal egg donor?